IBA4/rust_notes/README.md

 > To make the reference variable mutable, we use `&mut` for `mut` variable

-- We cannot burrow mutable reference more than once at a time in a particular scope.
+- We cannot borrow mutable reference more than once at a time in a particular scope.
 - this is to prevent *data race* :
     - two or more pointers accessing same data
     - At least one is being used to write